WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod12/1201-Migrate server workloads.md

 1. Which cmdlet can you use to verify which features you can migrate from a source server?

-   > **Answer:** The `Get-SmigServerFeature` cmdlet lists the Windows features that you can migrate from either a local computer or a migration stored. [[Conan: Do we mean "migration store" here?]]
+   > **Answer:** The `Get-SmigServerFeature` cmdlet lists the Windows features that you can migrate from either a local computer or a migration store.

 1. List the high-level steps for using the Windows Server Migration Tools to migrate settings from a source server to a destination server.